Last week I talked about a

 remainder, in order to manually exfoliate the skin (sometimes this kind of mask

-cells, removing far more of them than you would with a grainy scrub alone.
+cells, removing far more of them than you would with a manual exfoliation alone.
 In fact, IMHO, any gommage mask that does not contain fruit enzymes is a waste of batteries.
 The greatest thing about it is that having been

 turned into what is essentially a gentle scrub by being rubbed off, this type